ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 > If you get an error saying "App not installed as app isn't compatible with your device." it means that your device isn't supported by the RVX Manager.
 Refer to the [YTM troubleshooting page](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/ytm-troubleshooting.md#issues-with-patching--installation) for further instructions.

-**b)** Go to [apkmirror.com](https://www.apkmirror.com/apk/google-inc/youtube-music/) and download the arm64-v8a variant APK of a recent YT Music version, such as [`6.29.57`](https://www.apkmirror.com/apk/google-inc/youtube-music/youtube-music-6-29-57-release/#downloads).
+**b)** Go to [apkmirror.com](https://www.apkmirror.com/apk/google-inc/youtube-music/) and download the arm64-v8a variant APK of a version supported by the patches, such as [`6.33.52`](https://www.apkmirror.com/apk/google-inc/youtube-music/youtube-music-6-33-52-release/#downloads).
 You do not need to install it.

 > If you are patching to install the patched APK on a non-armv64-v8a device, download the variant of a recent YT Music APK that matches the architecture of the device you plan to install the patched APK on, as demonstrated [here](https://imgur.com/a/NYoAUGS).
 If an Android device is not arm64-v8a it is most likely armeabi-v7a.